fusionpbx/fusionpbx-docs/source/applications/fax_server.rst

 * New: Create a new fax to send.
 * Inbox: Faxes received.
 * Sent: Faxes sent.
-* Log: log of sucessful and failed attempts for both incoming and outgoing.
+* Log: Sucessful and failed attempts for both incoming and outgoing.
 * Active: Shows the faxes in queue.

 New